My Amazon listing says this in the right side buy box:

 Things quieted down after that but Amazon appeared to be happy because many of our competitors had caved to Amazon’s demands, and signed their contract before our case ended up in front of a federal judge.

 Over that period of time, Amazon was sending orders for print on demand books directly to Ingram’s printing division, which would then print and ship the book directly to Amazon’s customers, even using an Amazon.com return address label.
+(And, that printing division and Ingram recently confirmed to us that Amazon still does that for many orders.)
 Ingram was even shipping some books published by traditional publishers directly to Amazon’s customers.
 Everything was working great and customers were getting their books very quickly.
 Amazon didn’t even need to lay a finger on those books.
 The transactions were automated and Amazon was earning money on copies sold even when they didn’t need to warehouse or ship books.

 Fast-forward a few years and, now, there are MANY more publishers and even more print on demand printers offering their services to authors.
 Obviously, Amazon isn’t printing books for all of them.